Sherif Hatata: Activism

 In the years immediately following World War II, Hatata was invited and accepted to join Iskra, one of Egypt's major communist movements, founded in 1942 by Hillel Schwartz.
 Hatata cited his reasoning for joining Iskra because the left-wing movement in Egypt in general was "progressive, open, ... wasn't traditional or fanatical," while other ideological movements seemed predicated on "emotional patriotism."
 In 1947 Iskra merged into Democratic Movement for National Liberation (DMNL).
-In 1948, Hatata was arrested by the authorities during an anti-communist crackdown by the monarchist authorities.Botman, 1988, pp. 70-72.
+In 1948, Hatata was arrested by the authorities during an anti-communist crackdown by the monarchist authorities.

 He was released after the monarchy was overthrown by a group of revolutionary officers in July 1952.
 Following the 1952 revolution, he became a member of the Voice of the Peasants newspaper's editorial board.
 When two of Hatata's DMNL comrades escaped detention, they fled and temporarily stayed at Hatata's home.
 Hatata was under police surveillance at the time and upon learning of it, the three left for the house of another released DMNL comrade.
 However, they were tracked down and arrested.

 Hatata and dozens of other communists were released during Gamal Abdel Nasser's presidency in April 1964.
 Upon his release, Hatata was among some of the ex-DMNL members who believed Egyptian communists could united with Nasser's Arab Socialist Union (ASU), the only official party in the country.
 They viewed it as a progressive and socialist movement.
 Nasser grew critical of the ASU at the time, claiming it was falling short of mentoring "socialist democracy" in Egypt.
 In December 1964, the ASU leadership was reorganized with the establishment of a 16-member secretariat-general, of which six were original communists, including Hatata.